Studies Weekly Student online

 In their studies, digital readers recalled concrete facts and details better than print readers.
 But print readers scored better when asked to infer meaning and relationships, or ponder abstract concepts.

 Many educators find digital content is often more engaging for reluctant readers than a sheet of paper or a book.
-Unfortunately, these same readers tend to skim while reading online, and do not comprehend the text as deeply, or “construct complex arguments, or make connections to their own experiences,” according to a 2014 Education Week article.
+Unfortunately, these same readers tend to skim while reading online, and do not comprehend the text as deeply, or “construct complex arguments, or make connections to their own experiences,” according to Benjamin Herold in a 2014 Education Week article.

 Pros and cons of digital reading and print reading